5 Types of Belly Fat and What Causes Them

 Subcutaneous

-This is the layer of fat that sits just under the skin, the one visible and “jiggly” to touch.
-Subcutaneous fat is considered to be a normal and safe type of tissue, not associated with any kind of disease.
+This layer of fat sits just under the skin, the one visible and “jiggly” to touch.
+Subcutaneous fat is considered a standard and safe type of tissue, not associated with any disease.

 Visceral